janishar/nodejs-backend-architecture-typescript/README.md

 * **Feature enpasulation is adopted**: The files or components those are related to a particular feature has been grouped together unless that components is required in multiple features.
 This enhances the ability to share code across projects.
 * **Centralised Error handling is done**: We have created a framework where all the errors are handled centrally.
 This reduces the ambiguity in the developement when the project grow larger.
 * **Centralised Response handling is done**: Similar to Error handling we have response handling framework.
 This makes it very convinient to apply a common API response pattern.
-* **Mongodb is used through Mongoose**: Mongodb really fits very well to the nodejs application.
+* **Mongodb is used through Mongoose**: Mongodb really fits very well to the node.js application.
 Being nosql, fast, and scalable makes it ideal for the modern web applications.
 * **Async execution is adopted**: We have used async/await for the promises and made sure to use non blocking version of all the functions with few exceptions.
 * **Docker compose has been configured**: We have created the Dockerfile to provide the easy deployability without any setup and configurations.
 * **Unit test is favoured**: The tests has been written to test the functions and routes without the need of the database server.
 Integration tests has also been done but unit test is favoured.